sebftw/interp2gpu/README.md

 For an explanation of inputs, see  [https://mathworks.com/help/matlab/ref/interp2.html](https://mathworks.com/help/matlab/ref/interp2.html) from Mathworks.
 An example of how to use interp2gpu is given in `example.m`.

+## Installation
+You can download the code with [this link](https://github.com/sebftw/interp2gpu/archive/refs/heads/main.zip).
+Then run `addpath(CODEPATH)`, where CODEPATH is path of the directory where interp2gpu is located.

 ## Features
 :heavy_check_mark: Multiple images can be processed with one call to interp2gpu.